-• We require at least 50% of the total bill for a deposit to lock in the day and time slot booked for your event or video shoot.
-The remaining balance must be paid before or on the day of the video shoot. *DEPOSITS ARE NON REFUNDABLE*
+We require a 50% deposit to lock in the date & time and book your production.
+The remaining balance must be paid before or the day of the production (no exceptions) *Deposits are non- refundable*

-• Any client 1 hour or later for an appointment will result in a $50.00 late fee per hour, we have a very busy schedule so we expect you to be on time for your photoshoot or video production and respect our time as well, we greatly appreciate it.
+Any client 1 hour or more late for our scheduled production or appointment will be charged a $50.00 per hour late fee, we have a remarkably busy schedule, so we expect you to be on time for your scheduled production and respect our time as well.

-• Kids under 16 years of age should not be on the production set unless they are participating in the production itself, and must be accompanied by a responsible adult at all times.
+No children under the age of 16 years old are permitted on our production set unless they are participating in the production or hired by our company.
+They must always be accompanied by a responsible adult.

-• No “Co-Directing” from anyone who is not the client of “Krucifix Productions LLC” please let the director of the production do their job without interference.
+No “Co Directing” from anyone except from our assistant director, please let the director and the production team do their jobs without interference.

-• Krucifix Productions LLC is not responsible for any clients or participants harmed during video or film production.
+Krucifix Productions LLC is not responsible for any clients or participants harmed during production.

-• We “Krucifix Productions LLC,” ask that no drugs or alcohol be used or consumed by the client or participants on the production set so that we are able to work more efficiently, we would greatly appreciate it if you respect our request.
+We ask that no drugs or alcohol be used or consumed by anyone on the production set so that we can work more efficiently.

-• We prefer closed production sets so that we can do our jobs without distraction, anyone who isn’t our client or participating in the video/film production should not be on the production set at all.
+We prefer a closed production set so that we can do our jobs without distractions.
+Anyone who is not our client, cast member or staff should not be on the production set.

-• No photos or video recording during the production, photos may be taken away from the production set in between breaks or set up *location must remain private* no social media tagging without permission from the director.
+No photos or video recording during the production, photos may be taken away from the production set in between breaks or set up.
+The location must remain private, no social media location tagging without permission from the director.

-• If you need to reschedule your production or photoshoot, please give us at least a one-week prior notice.
-You will have 90 days to reschedule & film your production or photoshoot before your agreement is terminated and you lose your deposit.
-There is a $50.00 fee to reschedule your production.
+If you need to reschedule your production, please give us a minimum of one week’s notice prior to your production date.
+You will have 60 days (about 2 months) to reschedule & film your project before your agreement is terminated, you will lose your deposit.
+There is a $100.00 fee to reschedule your production.

-• Our turnaround time for projects can be anywhere from 4 to 8 weeks depending on the details of the project and the number of projects that are in post-production.
+Our turnaround time for most completed projects can be anywhere from 2 to 8 weeks or more depending on what all the project entails.

-• All raw video files and any other files associated with your project will be deleted 3 days after your project is complete, we will not store any files on our hard drives so be sure to provide us with a flash drive or an external hard drive if you want to transfer the files into your possession.
+All raw video files will be deleted 3 days after your project is complete, we will not store and raw video files on our hard drives after your project is complete it is your responsibility to provide us with a flash drive or an external hard drive if you want to transfer the files over.

 How Much Does it Cost to Make a Music Video?